heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           description: |2-
               Responsibilities included:
               * Supervised three psychological experiments, both in the laboratory and online, recruiting 400 participants on site.
-              * Conducted three studies as an investigator, both in the laboratory and online, according to strict procedures.
+              * Conducted three studies as an investigator, both in the laboratory and online, according to standardized procedures.
               * Assisted in the cleaning and preparation of data with up to 40,000 data points for subsequent analyses.
               * Prepared a systematic review of a chair research project using established criteria for transparent and ethical research.
               * Accelerated further organizational support work for research and teaching at the chair.